Kitson Yang

-Kitson Yang Wing-kit (楊永杰, born 1982) is a Hong Kong politician who is the elected Legislative Council member for Kowloon Central.
+Kitson Yang Wing-kit (楊永杰, born 1982) is a Hong Kong politician who is the elected Legislative Council member for Kowloon Central constituency since 2021.

 Though Hong Kong medical schools teach in English, Yang in July 2022 criticized a program that recruits doctors from medical schools outside of Hong Kong, for requiring that English be the language of instruction.

 In January 2023, Yang said he would stage a protest to oppose building public housing in Kai Tak.
 On 1 February 2023, Yang said that the public housing might block views for those living in private apartment complexes.
 On 8 February 2023, Yang was the only person out of 35 lawmakers who did not vote in support of the plan to build public housing on the site; he cast a blank vote.

 In March 2023, Mok Kin-shing said of Yang "We can see that even the legislator who had said he would organise protests to oppose the scheme now has made a U-turn and supported the scheme," as analysts said that John Lee would aim for "all votes yes" to show Beijing his leadership, with one lawmaker saying "Probably the central government is concerned about Hong Kong's housing problem and that the government does not want to see more opposing views at Legco."

+In December 2025, he was re-elected through Kowloon Central constituency.

+In January 2026, Hong Kong media reported that delivery invoices for supplies distributed at the Ko Shan Road community “living room” listed suppliers linked to companies associated with individuals connected to Kitson Yang, who serves as chairman of the Community Care Association and a director of related local organisations.
+The reports highlighted potential conflicts of interest and noted that Yang did not respond to requests for comment.